decider-ai/docling-mcp/DOCKER.md

 This directory contains Docker Compose configuration for running the Docling MCP server along with the MCP Inspector.

+## Platform Compatibility

+⚠️ **Important for Apple Silicon (ARM64) Users**: The Docker containerized deployment is currently incompatible with ARM64 architectures due to limitations in the EasyOCR dependency.
+If you are running on Apple Silicon (M1/M2/M3) or other ARM64 systems, please install and run docling-mcp natively using the installation instructions in the main [README.md](README.md) instead of using Docker Compose.

 ## Quick Reference

 **Start Services:**